TID-Lab/aggie/README.md

 Only the `console` and `file` transports are enabled by default.
 Transports can be disabled using the `"disabled"` field included in each section in the `config/secrets.json` file.

+### Data visualization using Tableau

+- Setting up and viewing tableau visualizations in Aggie requires installing BI connector on the server that acts as a bridge between Tableau and MongoDB.
+- To setup the BI-connector on the server, follow these steps - [BI connector setup](docs/content/tableau/bi-connector-setup.md)

 ## Architecture

 Aggie consists of two largely separate frontend and backend apps.
 Some model code (in `/shared`) is shared between them.